mcshanlab/Puri-et-al_Dpocket_PLIP_ProteinCartography_Lipid-Protein_Analysis/README.md

 proteincartography: Contains protein cluster assignments and fold annotations used for visualization and t-SNE plots.
 An example ProteinCartography run is provided.

-same-ligand_different-pdbs: Interaction "heat maps" for mapping frequency of lipid atoms contacting protein atoms
+interaction_heatmaps: Interaction "heat maps" for mapping frequency of lipid atoms contacting protein atoms

+incomplete_lipid_structures: Analysis of the amount of PDB entries lacking fully modeled lipid structures.

 ### Prerequisites